Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-The train journey from London Kings Cross to Leeds combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from London Kings Cross, you can get to Leeds in just 2h 11m, making it an ideal and convenient choice for travelling between them.
+Taking the train from London Kings Cross to Leeds is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from London Kings Cross, you can arrive at Leeds in just 2 hours 11 minutes, making it a quick and convenient option for travelling between these two places.

-No, you will need to transfer when travelling from London Kings Cross to Leeds.
-TrainPal Train Journey Planner will assist you in finding the best train route.
-Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.
+No, unfortunately, you need to transfer from London Kings Cross to Leeds.
+Still, the TrainPal Train Journey Planner helps you find the best train.
+Just input your origin or destination places, then click "Search" to see the suitable route.

 While London Kings Cross to Leeds trains are usually on time, delays or disruptions may occur due to weather, strikes, and other factors.
 Finding a train timetable for your trip from London Kings Cross to Leeds is easy with Train Journey Planner.
 Simply enter your departure and arrival stations to get a detailed schedule of available trains.
 Input your travel details to discover the best routes, connections, and train times.